bert9bert/ParallelForest/README.md

 Package Description
 ===================

-This project is an R package for fitting decision trees using parallel computing, with Fortran and OpenMP under the hood.
-This will possibly be extended for parallel random forests.
+This project is an R package for fitting random decision forests using parallel computing, with Fortran and OpenMP under the hood.